Tyler, the Creator, Top 10, List

 9. "IFHY (feat.
 Pharrell)"

-This emotional song comes from Tyler's 2013 album Wolf, which addressed the critics of Odd Future and the pitfalls of fame.
+Now for a track off of Tyler's 2013 album, Wolf.
+This emotional song addresses the critics of Odd Future and the pitfalls of fame.
 With gorgeous, heavy instrumentals, "IFHY" explores the rough and angry feelings that are linked with unrequited or troubled love.

 Tyler is a big fan of Pharrell, and in a tweet, he even stated that working with Pharrell on Wolf was the "number one moment" of his life.